 Living in Brazil and working remotely

-Since 2021, the Brazilian government seeks to encourage and motivate digital nomads to visit and work in the country.
-So, we can confidently say that living in Brazil today and working remotely is possible!
+Since 2021, the Brazilian government has sought to encourage and motivate digital nomads to visit and work there.
+So, we can confidently say living in Brazil today and working remotely is possible!

 By visiting Brazil as a digital nomad, you’ll have the opportunity to enjoy the best views of Rio de Janeiro, the Iguazu Falls, the national parks, its beaches and cities, and its delicious and exotic gastronomy, among other amazing things!